Yellen says U.S. 'soft landing' can weather strike, govt shutdown, student loan risks | Law-Order

 U.S. Treasury Secretary Janet Yellen told Reuters that a "soft-landing" scenario for the U.S. economy can withstand near-term risks including a United Auto Workers strike, a government shutdown threat, a resumption of student loan payments and spillovers from China's economic woes.
 Yellen said on Monday that she sees evidence that the economy is keeping to a path of making substantial progress to reduce inflation while maintaining a strong labor market and healthy consumer spending.

-The student loan repayment resumption on Oct.
-1 will siphon away some spending, but Biden's enhancements to income-driven repayment policies will provide relief to many borrowers, Yellen said.
-CHINA "DE-RISKING"
+CHINA "DE-RISKING" China's economy is struggling with a slow pandemic recovery, falling home prices, high indebtedness and slowing productivity that present challenges to policymakers in Beijing, but China has policy space to address them, Yellen said.

-She said China's economic slowdown would have a limited impact on U.S. growth, echoing recent comments from Deputy Treasury Secretary Wally Adeyemo.
-Yellen repeated that the United States was not seeking to decouple from the Chinese economy and said she welcomed continued trade and investment in "uncontroversial" sectors, but the Biden administration would work on "de-risking" supply chains that have an "undue overdependence" on China.
+"There could be some spillovers to the United States, but I believe they're relatively small, it's countries in Asia that are likely to be more affected," Yellen told MSNBC's "Morning Joe."
+Yellen repeated to Reuters that the United States was not seeking to decouple from the Chinese economy and said she welcomed continued trade and investment in "uncontroversial" sectors, but the Biden administration would work on "de-risking" supply chains that have an "undue overdependence" on China.

 She said she has made clear to Chinese counterparts that narrow U.S. restrictions on technology and outbound investments are aimed at protecting U.S. national security, not to impair China's modernization.
 "I think it's worthwhile to have their input" on these policies, she said, referring to a U.S.-China dialogue for exchanging information on U.S. export controls launched during Commerce Secretary Gina Raimondo's recent trip to China.